mikroko/mikroko/README.md

 - 👋 Hi, I’m @mikroko
 - 👀 I’m interested in reading?
 - 🌱 I’m currently learning nothing
-- 💞️ I’m looking to collaborate on niubi people
+- 💞️ I’m looking to collaborate on xsc
 - 📫 How to reach me dream
+hhhhhhhh

 <!---
 mikroko/mikroko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.